pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 It gets all the existing chat messages (if any) to present the chat history to the user.

-In the next sections, we're going to talk about Pusher presence chats, Pusher webhook setup, and the configurations in HelloSign so a user can sign an NDA document.
+In the next sections, we're going to talk about Pusher presence chats, Pusher webhook setup, and the configurations in HelloSign that allow a user to sign an NDA document.

 # Pusher's presence chats and Webhooks
 Presence channels provide information about who is subscribed to the channel.
 For this, an HTTP request is made to determine if the current user has permission to access the channel and to provide information about that user.